danielpellatt/danielpellatt.github.io/project_page_revised.md

 The negative result is also informative: once the same pipeline is asked a harder implementation question, simple XGBoost replacements for the alpha step do not deliver a robust net-of-cost improvement.
 In this setting, prediction and implementation are intertwined; turnover, exposure constraints, and a simple spread-cost rule materially change the ranking.

-That is an outcome I would want the research pipeline to produce.
-It confirms a published phenomenon, makes the implementation caveat visible, and keeps the weaker extension result in the record rather than forcing a more favorable conclusion than the holdout supports.
+Taken together, the results show the value of the pipeline as a research tool: it reproduces the published phenomenon, makes the implementation caveat measurable, and records the weaker extension result rather than overstating what the holdout supports.

 ## Public code and data note